 To avoid interest, increase my credit score, and earn money as well, I do my regular monthly shopping on a cash-back credit card and repay the whole balance on the due date.

-A returned payment fee is due if your method of payment was not valid (such as due to insufficient funds).
-This will usually be a $35 dollar fee, so make sure the money is there before paying!
+- Returned payment fee: A returned payment fee is due if your method of payment was not valid (such as due to insufficient funds).
+This will usually be a $35 fee, so make sure the money is there before paying!

-Like a debit card, you can withdraw money at the ATM on a credit card.
+- Cash advance fee: Like a debit card, you can withdraw money at the ATM on a credit card.
 However, in addition to the possible ATM fees, you’ll also be charged about 5% on the amount you borrow.
-The interest starts adding up on the day you take it out and might be charged at a higher rate that your usual.
+The interest starts adding up on the day you take it out and might be charged at a higher rate than usual.

-A finance charge is the interest you are charged on your credit card balance.
+- Finance charge: A finance charge is an interest you are charged on your credit card balance.

-Over limit fees are charged if you make purchases that go over the amount of your credit limit.
-You will only get charged this fee if you opt-in to the program, otherwise, your card will get declined when paying.
+- Over-limit fee: Over-limit fees are charged if you make purchases that go over the amount of your credit limit.
+You will only get charged this fee if you are opt-in to the program, otherwise, your card will get declined when paying.

-Some credit cards charge you an annual fee in order to have it.
+- Annual fee: Some credit cards charge you an annual fee to have it.
 This might be worth it to some based on the rewards they get and if it outweighs the cost.

 How To Use A Credit Card